AKROGIS/ThemeManager/ThemeManager/Docs/Help.md

 ### Contents of ThemeManager.exe.config

 The following is a list of the settings and valid values found in the configuration file.
-Users and/or administrators can edit this file to change the default behavior of theme manager.
+Users and/or administrators can edit this file to change the default behavior of Theme Manager.

 | Application Settings | Description | Valid Values |
 | --- | --- | --- |